tgroeppmaier/philosophers/readme.md

 ### Instructions
-Here are the things you need to know if you want to succeed this assignment:
 - One or more philosophers sit at a round table.
   There is a large bowl of spaghetti in the middle of the table.
 - The philosophers alternatively eat, think, or sleep.